UMM-CSci-3601-S19/iteration-4-endgame/Documentation/Deploying and Development.md

 That said, there are three major issues with deploying to a Droplet.
 1. Megabittron's documentation is set as is for localhost information and not top level domain information.
-2. Megabittron's documentation constructs Google OAuth in `Server.java` but our implementation uses `Google Oauth.java`
+2. Megabittron's documentation constructs Google OAuth in `Server.java` but our implementation uses `GoogleAuth.java`
 3. This version of Google OAuth as we implement it does not have a `credentials.json` file.
 This project only needs a client_id field one file.

 This documentation assumes you are using our exact setup of files as is.
 The following documentation is about things that need to be